chytreg/small-cinema/README.md

 # SmallCinema app

-The app implements following parts of the recuritment task:
+The app implements the following parts of the recruitment task:

 - documented REST API in OpenAPI format
-- simple token based authentication
+- simple token-based authentication
 - movies endpoints
 - movies/{movie_id}/showtimes set of endpoints
 - integration with Omdb API